GCI - New Age and Ecumenical Connections

 How could this ever be considered good fruit?

 "And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil." ~John 3:19

-Also read: OIU Newsletters which covers Worldwide Church of God (CGI) and their New Age agenda.
+OIU Newsletters which covers Worldwide Church of God (now known as CGI) and their New Age agenda.